jolpica/jolpica-f1/docs/endpoints/qualifying.md

 [← Documentation Home](/docs/README.md)
 # Qualifying

-Returns list of qualification results from each race.
+Returns a list of qualification results from each race.

 **URL** : `/ergast/f1/qualifying/`